maximskorik/gc_derivatization/README.md

 # install the package:
 $ python -m pip install gc_derivatization

-# if you want to be able to run examples in Jupyter notebook install like this:
+# if you want to run examples in the Jupyter notebook, install with this command:
 $ python -m pip install gc_derivatization[eda]
 ```